hinneburg/TopicExplorer/README.md

  </settings>
 ```
 Ask the project manager about the passwords of  `db-devRead` and `db-devWrite`.

+####Import Projects into Eclipse:
+Import -> Maven -> Existing Maven Project -> browse : Navigate to TopicExplorer Folder.
+Further, disable workspace resolution in Eclipse maven plugin: right click project, Maven -> Disable Workspace Resolution.
+This is important to prevent Eclipse from acidentally using artefacts from projects that are open in your workspace instead of the artefacts specified in dependencies in the `pom.xml`.

 ####Build the project
 Mouse right click on TopicExplorer -> Run as -> Maven Build (at first time input goals: clean install)